 It was the 24th day of the last month of the year, snow was everywhere, and the summer animals had long since headed south for the winter.
 Or so the villagers thought.
 It had been difficult for everyone since winter arrived because the mayor had been called away and had not returned in time to rekindle the Secret: the source of heat for the whole village.

 Ten-year-old Maggie Wentworth bundled up in her warmest clothes and raced outside to play in the bright evening moonlight with her collie dog McDuff.
-Suddenly a dark shadow crept across the snow, and as Maggie looked up she saw a great blue heron come gliding overhead and then start flapping his wings in reverse to slow down for a landing at the edge of the frozen mill pond.
-The bird walked that hypnotic heron-dance walk along the shoreline of the pond, peering at the ground as if searching for something.
-As he reached the marsh at the headwaters he found it- the Secret Sapphire.
-He clenched the it in his beak and slowly strutted back toward the village in the moonlight.
+Suddenly a dark shadow crept across the snow, and as Maggie looked up she saw a great blue heron glide overhead and start flapping his wings in reverse to slow down for a landing at the edge of the frozen mill pond.
+The bird walked that hypnotic heron-dance walk along the shoreline, peering at the ground as if searching for something.
+As he reached the marsh at the headwaters of the pond he found it: the Secret Sapphire.
+He clenched it in his beak and slowly strutted back toward the village in the moonlight.